Enterprise resource planning: Process preparation

 ERP implementation is considerably more difficult (and politically charged) in decentralized organizations, because they often have different processes, business rules, data semantics, authorization hierarchies, and decision centers.
 This may require migrating some business units before others, delaying implementation to work through the necessary changes for each unit, possibly reducing integration (e.g., linking via master data management) or customizing the system to meet specific needs.

 A potential disadvantage is that adopting "standard" processes can lead to a loss of competitive advantage.
 While this has happened, losses in one area are often offset by gains in other areas, increasing overall competitive advantage.

 Configuration

-Configuring an ERP system is largely a matter of balancing the way the organization wants the system to work with the way it was designed to work.
-ERP systems typically include many settings that modify system operations.
-For example, an organization can select the type of inventory accounting—FIFO or LIFO—to use; whether to recognize revenue by geographical unit, product line, or distribution channel; and whether to pay for shipping costs on customer returns.
+Configuring an ERP system is largely a matter of balancing the way the organization wants the system to work, and the way the system is designed to work out of the box.
+ERP systems typically include many configurable settings that in effect modify system operations.
+For example, in the ServiceNow platform, business rules can be written requiring the signature of a business owner within 2 weeks of a newly completed risk assessment.
+The tool can be configured to automatically email notifications to the business owner, and transition the risk assessment to various stages in the process depending on the owner's responses or lack thereof.